torrejonv/teranode/README.md

 ### 7.2. gRPC

-Certainly, here's a more concise summary of gRPC:

 **gRPC** is an open-source framework for efficient and high-performance communication between services in distributed systems.
 Key features include:

 1. **Language Agnostic:** Use Protocol Buffers for language-agnostic service definitions.